← Back to research

 AutomationsUnprompted background work: issue triage, alert monitoring, CI/CD

-Cross-Surface SyncSame agent across Mac app, IDE, CLI, and web
+Cross-Surface SyncSame agent across desktop app, IDE, CLI, web, and mobile

 Code AnalysisReview for bugs, logic errors, and edge cases with root cause analysis